Whatsapp Icon

 After his bone marrow transplantation, he was in remission for five years, and we were so happy that it had been five years, and he was cancer-free.
 The doctors had advised him to undergo a PET scan every six months, which he was regularly doing.

 During one such PET scan, the doctors found that the Non-Hodgkin's Lymphoma had relapsed again.
 There were a lot of discussions on what treatment to give him.
-The doctors avoided Chemotherapy for six months because they felt it would deteriorate his health further, but after that, Chemotherapy was the only option left.
+The doctors avoided chemotherapy for six months because they felt it would deteriorate his health further, but after that, it was the only option left.

-He was supposed to undergo Chemotherapy when our daughter was getting married, so he said that we would go for Chemotherapy later and let's first focus on our daughter's marriage.
-Our daughter postponed her marriage after discussing it with her fiance and in-laws so that he could take proper treatment.
+He was supposed to undergo chemotherapy when our daughter was getting married, so he said that we would go for chemotherapy later and let's first focus on our daughter's marriage.
+Our daughter postponed her marriage after discussing it with her fiance and in-laws so that he could get proper treatment.
 Later, he took six cycles of Chemotherapy and took one month to recover.
 After his recovery, we got our daughter married.

 We always had a positive mindset, and we never let cancer harm our mental state.